Chronic kidney disease

 At the time the article was created Bruno Di Muzio had no recorded disclosures.View Bruno Di Muzio's current disclosures

-Chronic kidney disease (CKD), also known as chronic renal failure, is a progressive loss of glomerular function caused by a long-standing renal parenchymal disease.
+Chronic kidney disease (CKD), also known as chronic renal failure, describes abnormal kidney structure or function, typically represented by a progressive loss of glomerular function.
 It is present when the glomerular filtration rate (GFR) is less than 60 ml/min/1.73 m2 for three consecutive months or greater than or equal to this value in patients with a kidney damage that is present for three or more months 1.